 Declaration by employees regarding their fitness to drive, including any medical conditions or medications that may affect their driving ability, in accordance with DVLA requirements.

 Employees authorised to drive Trust minibuses will be required to hold the appropriate driving licence category (e.g., D1 or grand-fathered D1 for vehicles over 9 seats) and will undergo additional training and assessments as deemed necessary by the Trust (e.g., MiDAS training).
+We dont have a minibus

 Drivers will receive appropriate information and, where necessary, training on safe driving practices, vehicle checks, and emergency procedures.